zackads/sicp/week_1/homework.md

 Your mission is to devise a test that will tell you whether Scheme’s `and` and `or` are special forms or ordinary functions.
 This is a somewhat tricky problem, but it’ll get you thinking about the evaluation process more deeply than you otherwise might.

-Why might it be advantageous for an interpreter to treat `or` as a special form and evaluate its arguments one at a time?
-Can you think of reasons why it might be advantageous to treat `or` as an ordinary function?

 > See `and-or.smc`:
 >
 > ```scheme